 Physical abuse of a child occurs when someone knowingly harms or places a child in danger.
-Physical abuse includes punching, beating, kicking, hitting, biting, shaking, throwing, stabbing, choking, burning, drowning, and force-feeding.
-It may also include disciplining a child with physical punishment that is too much for his age or condition.
-Harmful force or restraints may also be considered a form of physical abuse.
+Physical abuse includes punching, beating, kicking, hitting, biting, shaking, throwing, choking, burning, and force-feeding.
+It may also include disciplining a child with physical punishment that is too much for his or her age or condition.
+Harmful force or restraints may also be considered physical abuse.

 WHILE YOU ARE HERE:

-At first, your child may need to rest in bed and get plenty of sleep.
-If he has trouble breathing or chest pain, call his caregivers right away.
+At first, the child may need to rest in bed and get plenty of sleep.
+If he or she has trouble breathing or chest pain, call healthcare providers right away.

-- Pain medicine: Your child may be given a prescription medicine to decrease pain.
-Watch your child for signs of pain.
-Do not let your child wait until his pain is severe before you ask for more pain medicine.
-Tell caregivers if you think your child's pain continues or gets worse.
+- Pain medicine may be given.
+Do not let the child wait until the pain is severe before you ask for more pain medicine.
+Tell healthcare providers if you think the child's pain continues or gets worse.

-- Tetanus shot: This medicine keeps your child from getting tetanus, and may be given if he has an open wound.
-Your child should have a tetanus shot if he has not had one in the past 5 to 10 years.
-His arm may get red, swollen, and sore from this shot.
+- A tetanus shot can prevent the child from getting tetanus, and may be given if he or she has an open wound.
+The child should have a tetanus shot if he or she has not had one in the past 5 to 10 years.
+His or her arm may get red, swollen, and sore from this shot.

-- Neurologic signs: These are also called neuro signs, neuro checks, or neuro status.
-During a neuro check, caregivers see how your child's pupils react to light.
-They may check his memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can tell caregivers if his illness or injury has affected his brain.
+- Neurologic signs are also called neuro signs, neuro checks, or neuro status.
+During a neuro check, healthcare providers see how the child's pupils react to light.
+They may check the child's memory and how easily he or she wakes up.
+Hand grasp and balance may also be tested.
+How the child responds to the neuro checks can tell healthcare providers if the illness or injury has affected his or her brain.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your child's head and body.
-An MRI may show injuries such as bleeding, joint dislocations, or broken bones.
-Your child may be given dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
-Do not let your child enter the MRI room with anything metal.
+- X-ray, MRI, or CT scan pictures may show any broken or displaced bones, or internal injuries.
+The pictures may also show bleeding or joint dislocations.
+The child may be given contrast liquid to help healthcare providers see any injuries better.
+Tell the healthcare provider if the child has ever had an allergic reaction to contrast liquid.
+Do not let the child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if the child has any metal in or on his or her body.

-- Surgery: Your child may need surgery to treat injuries.
-Surgery may return bones to their normal position if your child has a broken bone.
-Surgery may also be needed to correct a deformity caused by his injuries.
+- Surgery may be needed to treat the child's injuries.
+Surgery can help fix a broken bone.
+Surgery may also be needed to correct a deformity caused by injury.